zchking/docs/pages/katalon-studio/tutorials/integrate_with_kobiton.md

 1\.
 Open Kobiton integration settings from the main menu at **Windows > Katalon Studio Preferences > Katalon > Kobiton**.
 Check **Enable Kobiton Integration**.
 ![Enable Kobiton Integration](../../images/katalon-studio/tutorials/integrate_with_kobiton/Enable-Kobiton-Integration.png)

 2\.
 Enter your Kobiton account for authentication and click on  **Connect**.
-After establishing a successful connection with Kobition, the message “Retrieving Kobiton API Keys successfully” will be displayed.
+After establishing a successful connection with Kobition, the message "Retrieving Kobiton API Keys successfully" will be displayed.
 Katalon Studio automatically retrieve the information for Kobiton integration.

 ![information for Kobiton integration](../../images/katalon-studio/tutorials/integrate_with_kobiton/Connect.png)
 Other fields in the Kobiton configuration dialog include: